jlspeeddragon/TankExporter/README.md

 #### This is an ongoing project by me..
 Coffee_

+## Version 47:
+Updated to work with the last version 1.0.2.0 of the game.
+Removed version 43 from GitHub.
+Its unusable with 1.0.2.0.

 ## Version 46:
 Fixed a bug with selection of a UV triangle in the texture view window.